woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 2).md

 The producer module should be tested separately if there is core behavior that cannot be tested along with the pipeline.

-This form of unit testing ensures that we reduce potential points of failure in our test suite if any of the mentioned problems with using the original data source should surface.
+This form of unit testing ensures that we reduce potential points of failure in our test suite if any of the aforementioned problems with using the original data source should surface.

 ## Graceful shutdowns